How to Set Row Background Colors in a QTableView

 Summary

-Coloring entire rows in a QTableView is straightforward once you understand how the model's data() method works.
+Once you understand how the model's data() method works, coloring entire rows in a QTableView is relatively straightforward.
 The view asks for each role on every cell, so returning a color from Qt.BackgroundRole based on row-level data — without filtering by column — naturally paints the whole row.
 Pair that with Qt.ForegroundRole for readable text, and you've got a clean, data-driven way to highlight rows in your table.

 To learn more about using QTableView with custom models and data from numpy or pandas, see the QTableView with numpy and pandas tutorial.
 If you want to add sorting and filtering to your table, take a look at Sorting and Filtering Tables.